thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embed-search.md

 -   Load your application.
 -   Search for data from a data source.
 -   Verify if the page view parameters, such as hiding or showing the data source panel, function as expected.
--   If you have disabled a menu item from the search answers page, verify if the menu command is disabled.
+-   If you have disabled a menu item on a search answer page, verify if the menu command is disabled.

 ## Code sample